Details about our Emergency Room

 - Injury or trauma (e.g. a fall)

-When to attend Triage after the birth of your baby
+When to attend the Emergency Room after the birth of your baby

 If you or your healthcare provider are concerned about your health, you may need to attend.